BruceChen034020/MineSweeperPractice/README.md

 # MineSweeperPractice

-This is for practice or debug purposes
+This is for practice or debug purposes.